 Blueberry gelato is a dreamy dessert perfect to cool you on a hot day.
-Think of your favorite summer fruit…now picture it as a cool, smooth dessert and you have gelato.
+Think of your favorite summer fruit…now picture it as a cool, smooth dessert and you have a berry gelato recipe.

 Gelato is an Italian type of ice cream that is worth making at home.
 No, you may not achieve the exact texture or temperature in which tourists take delight but you will have a creamy bite and a fruit-filled spoonful of this special dessert.